Combatting Bad Reviews on Yelp and Google

 Bargaining

-“Maybe if I call Yelp! and explain the situation they’ll remove the review for me.”
+“Maybe if I call support and explain the situation, they’ll remove the review for me.”

 Depression